max-bytes/omnikeeper/docs/source/configuration_application-configuration.md

     - Optional base URL, to run the backend in non-root URLs
     - Default: ` ` (empty string)
     - Example: `/backend`
+- ShowPII
+    - Boolean, whether or not to show personally identifiable information in exception messages, see https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki/PII
+    - Default: false

 ### Logs
 Backend application logs can be found inside the container at `/app/Logs`.
 You might want to map this directory to a directory on the docker host.